See programs you qualify for

 How to Apply

 Check your eligibility.
 Review income limits for your household size.
 Most programs require first-time homebuyer status, meaning you have not owned a home in the past three years.
-The City of Greenville Employee program requires city employment for at least one year.
+The SC Housing Homebuyer Program has Greenville County income limits of $97,300 for 1-2 persons and $111,895 for 3 or more persons, with a $450,000 purchase price limit.

 Complete homebuyer education.
-The Greenville County Human Relations Commission offers free homebuyer counseling as a HUD-approved agency.
+The Greenville County Human Relations Commission offers free homebuyer counseling through the KEY Homeownership Program as a HUD-approved agency.
 Contact them at 864-467-7095.
 Habitat for Humanity of Greenville County also offers 25 hours of personal finance and homebuyer classes.

 Get pre-approved for a mortgage.
 Work with an SC Housing-approved lender to qualify for state programs like Palmetto Home Advantage or the SC Housing Homebuyer Program, which offer below-market interest rates and forgivable DPA.

 Find a home within program limits.
-The CommunityWorks county program has a $425,000 purchase price cap.
-Note that CommunityWorks county assistance is only for properties outside the City of Greenville limits.
+The CommunityWorks county program has a $425,000 purchase price cap and is only for properties outside the City of Greenville limits.
+The SC Housing Homebuyer Program has a $450,000 purchase price limit.

 Submit your application and close on your home.
 Processing times vary by program.
-The CommunityWorks county program is currently on a waitlist with funds expected mid-2026, so plan ahead.
+The CommunityWorks county program is currently on a waitlist with funds expected mid-2026, so plan ahead and explore state programs that have active funding.

 Frequently Asked Questions